Paul Bloomfield (businessman)

 Paul Bloomfield (February 1946 – April 2016) was a British property investor known as "Boom-boom" Bloomfield.

 Career

-Bloomfield was involved with a string of high-profile deals during the 1980s and was known as the man that sourced the deals that made Tony Clegg's Mountleigh a stock market favourite in 1986–87.
+Bloomfield was involved in a number of high-profile deals during the 1980s and was known as the man who sourced the transactions that made Tony Clegg's Mountleigh a stock market favourite in 1986–87.

-In 1989, it emerged that he was the joint owner of the Alton Towers theme park and a leisure venture at Battersea Power Station after he formed a joint venture, Alton International, with John Broome of Alton Group.
-Broome was struggling to complete the Battersea project.
+In 1989, it emerged that he was the joint owner of the Alton Towers theme park and a leisure venture at Battersea Power Station after forming a joint venture, Alton International, with John Broome of the Alton Group.
+Broome had been struggling to complete the Battersea project.

-He became bankrupt during the 1990s property crash.
-He later moved to Russia where he made successful deals in the former Soviet states.
-He helped to raise the finance for the redevelopment of Wembley Stadium.
+Bloomfield became bankrupt during the 1990s property crash.
+He later moved to Russia, where he made a number of successful deals in the former Soviet states.
+He also helped to raise finance for the redevelopment of Wembley Stadium.